bluzDK/bluz-docs/docs/reference/system.md

 *Power consumption:*

-Power consumption in this mode is highly dependent on the peripherals enabled.
+Power consumption in this mode is highly dependent on the peripherals enabled by the user.
 No peripheral will be disabled by calling this command, and some peripherals (notably UART) can draw a fair amount of current.
-To acheive maximum battery life, you can disable unused peripherals before entering this state.
+To achieve maximum battery life, you can disable unused peripherals that you may have enabled before entering this state.

 ## millis()